January 18th, 2021

 You’ll need: an AeroPress, a grinder (or pre-ground coffee), a scale, a kettle, and some coffee.

 1. Measure out 16 grams of ground coffee.
 We’ve found our dark roast to work exceptionally well here, plus it’s pre-ground to perfection (medium-fine).

-3. Add 200ml of boiling water.
-Quickly pop the plunger in the press to create a vacuum.
+3. Add 200ml of boiling water then pop the plunger in the press to create a vacuum.
 This is a ‘fully immersive’ brewing method, so we need all the water steeping with the coffee to get the highest possible extraction.